2006 Mercedes-Benz SL-Class Reviews

 After 12 years in its previous form, a wholly restyled Mercedes-Benz SL500 two-seat convertible went on sale as an early 2003 model.
 Unlike the prior SL-Class, which had a fabric top, the 2003 version was equipped with a retractable hardtop.
 At the push of a button, the car can transform from a roadster to a watertight coupe in 16 seconds.

 New electronic brake control was used.
-Variable brake proportioning can apply added pressure to the outside wheels to enhance control when braking in turns.
+Variable brake proportioning could apply added pressure to the outside wheels to enhance control when braking in turns.

 (Skip to details on the: SL55 AMG | SL600 | SL65 AMG)

-The 2003 SL500 was an evolution of the previous-generation SL-Class roadster, and it changed substantially in appearance.
-Its styling touches were reminiscent of SLs of the past.
+Introduced for 2003, the SL500 was an evolution of the previous-generation SL-Class roadster, and it changed substantially in appearance.
+Styling touches were reminiscent of SLs of the past.
 The automaker said clear-glass xenon high-intensity-discharge headlights were considered a "more dynamic variation on the familiar 'twin-headlamp' theme."
 An "intelligent" tilting mechanism ensures that the roof retracts into the upper section of the trunk.

-Leather, fine wood and aluminum is used in the SL500's interior.
+Leather, fine wood and aluminum are used in the SL500's interior.
 Matte chrome surrounds the four separate chronometer-styled instruments on the dashboard.
-Distronic "intelligent" cruise control is optional.
-Cargo capacity is 7.3 cubic feet with the top down and 10.2 cubic feet when the roof is up.
+Cargo capacity is 7.2 cubic feet with the top down and 10.2 cubic feet when the roof is up.
+Distronic adaptive cruise control is optional.

 Under the Hood